ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 - **E-Commerce**: Automatically clustering products into categories based on features like descriptions and reviews.
 - **IoT Devices**: Detecting anomalous behavior in sensor data without labeled examples.
 - **Educational Technology**: Grouping students based on learning styles for personalized instruction.

 ---

-### Summary
-Unsupervised learning plays a critical role in AI by enabling insights from unlabeled data, discovering hidden patterns, and reducing the reliance on manual labeling.
-It is essential in domains where labeled data is scarce or costly, driving innovation in clustering, dimensionality reduction, and anomaly detection.
-By leveraging unsupervised techniques, organizations can unlock the full potential of their data, making it a cornerstone of modern AI development.

----